rredelmeier/status_pr_scraper/README.md

 <b>Summary</b>

 This python module provide a function that returns most data from the StatusPR dashboard.
 Given that
-<a href="https://www.theatlantic.com/politics/archive/2017/10/why-did-fema-remove-stats-about-puerto-ricos-recovery/542343/">FEMA has taken down some of its statistics</a>,
+<a href="https://www.theatlantic.com/politics/archive/2017/10/why-did-fema-remove-stats-about-puerto-ricos-recovery/542343/">FEMA took  down some of its statistics</a> (although <a href="https://twitter.com/wpjenna/status/916364778502803456">they are now available once more</a>,
 statusPR is the best site available for the stats on Puerto Rico's recovery from Hurricane Maria, but it lacks an easy-access API to collect that information.
 I therefore created a script that scrapes and cleans the data on the dashboard to make this great resource more accessible.